himanshu-23996/frontEndMentor-stats-preview-card-component/README.md

      <li>Proper use of margin and padding for content positioning and alignment</li>
      <li>Image rendering while hosting a site on github</li>
     <li>Font rendering while hosting a site on github</li>
+    <li>Overlay using background-blend-mode & a transparent color over a background</li>
    </ul>

 ##Topics to improve on